rutujamanoharkute/Fine-Tune-GPT/README.md

 ## Acknowledgments

-- Special thanks to [Hugging Face](https://huggingface.co/) and the OpenAI community for their tools and support.
+ OpenAI community for their tools and support.
-- Thanks to contributors and testers who helped refine the RecipeMaster chatbot.

 ```

 This README file is structured to reflect the process and content of your Jupyter notebook, guiding users through setup, fine-tuning, and usage of the GPT model.
 Adjust any section as needed to fit your project specifics.